2013 GILBERTO CASTAÑEDA LECTURE

 Dying Real: Jewish Burial Cutsoms and Gender Variant Bodies

-In this year's Castenada lecture, Noach Dzmura will speak about present day Jewish burial customs across the spectrum of Jewish practice in the United States.
-In particular he will focus on the burial society or chevra kadisha in Hebrew transliteration, and on the ritual washing practice called tahara.
+On March 27, 2013 Castenada lecturer Noach Dzmura spoke about present day Jewish burial customs across the spectrum of Jewish practice in the United States.
+In particular he focused on the burial society or chevra kadisha in Hebrew transliteration, and on the ritual washing practice called tahara.
 In Jewish tradition, it is customary for men to prepare men's bodies for burial, and women to prepare the bodies of women.
 What happens when the deceased was intersex? transsexual?
 Transgender with only 'top surgery'?
 Genderqueer?
 Because of their different ways of relating to Jewish legal traditions or halacha, conservative communities are restricted from moving away from tradition, while liberal communities are not.
-Dzmura will speak to some of the issues that arise in these communities when transgender people express the desire to "Die Real" -- honoring in death the life choices they have made, as well as the bodies that have lived those choices.
+Dzmura spoke to some of the issues that arise in these communities when transgender people express the desire to "Die Real" -- honoring in death the life choices they have made, as well as the bodies that have lived those choices.

 About the Speaker: Noach Dzmura